benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

+- "One thing that stands out is the level of intellectual rigor Ben brings to technical discussions.
+Ben digs deep into problems, asks smart questions, and offers thoughtful solutions that show a solid understanding of both the details and the bigger picture."
+- "Ben has established himself as the subject matter expert when it comes to all things Git!
+Your knowledge and willingness to help/guide others has been a strong asset to the broader team!"
+- "Ben's communication skills have been exceptional when it comes to working through incidents.
+He's done a great job coordinating investigations and post-incident reviews---keeping things clear, organized, and moving forward even in high-pressure situations."
+- "Ben's PRs are incredibly clean!
+He contributes small PRs which are able to be reviewed quicker and more effectively, thereby ensuring that contributions are merged in as quickly as possible and that reviewers are able to very easily understand the changes.
+His PRs are well documented, and when he makes changes based on feedback to PRs he proactively and clearly communicates with the reviewers."
+- "Ben has been a great champion for PR cleanliness and clear commit messages.
+  When he reviews PRs he's able to effectively coach other engineers around the importance of clear commit messages, thereby sharing the knowledge and positively impacting the broader org.
+He's able to do so while ensuring that high priority changes are not blocked."
+- "Ben works proactively to ensure that items impacting broader teams are handled in a timely fashion.
+One example is when a deprecation notice came up […] which wasn't due for several months, Ben started a conversation around that on Slack to promote visibility and worked to remediate the issue as soon as he saw it."
+- "Ben is a reliable and communicative leader for the [internal Git] community.
+  In particular he does an excellent job of balancing structure with flexibility.
+He provides enough guidance, communication, and logistical organization (_i.e._, scheduling meetings, handling documentation via GitHub, recruiting workshop leads) for the community to sustain itself but allows each participant the freedom to participate in whatever way and to whatever degree they desire.
+He has actively sought feedback from members of the community and has adjusted programming accordingly, such as adjusting meeting frequency and workshop content.

+    "This balance was also reflected in his support of my workshop on the use of `git log`.
+He proactively checked in to see if I needed any assistance several times throughout the lead up to the workshop and provided advice when asked, but ultimately left all decisions up to me, and I never felt any pressure from him with regards to how much progress I had made or how to design the workshop.
+Finally, during the workshop he was an active participant and enabled others to participate as well."
+- "Ben's greatest virtue is his genuine approach to mentorship.
+Each session, it feels like I am gaining valuable information that reveals the true and honest nature of engineering at Capital One.
+This has always been what makes me respect a person and mentor, and Ben has it in spades.
+Some key takeaways I have implemented in my own work are:

+    - "Research before coding.
+In one of our discussions, we talked about how useful it is to write down notes and do research before launching into a solution.
+When I follow this principle closely, my work comes out much cleaner and ironically faster despite spending less time coding.
+    - "Networking.
+Ben did a great job showing how networking can be engaging and down-to-earth, instead of an awkward exercise.
+This made it a lot easier to expand my influence in my org.
+    - "Performance management.
+Ben did a great job outlining the realities and strategy of performance management, especially when it came to noting one's accomplishments over time in a system of record.

+    "To this end, Ben is a master-class in effective influence and a living example of Capital One values."
+- "After working with Ben for the last few months, I can confidently say that Ben has supported my growth as an engineer.
+I would try to model off of Ben for many soft skills like documentation and communications with peers.
+Ben has great practices for GitHub and Slack and I learn a lot from just observing him.
+His peer reviews are valuable, often pointing out areas of improvements in a direct and educational manner."
+- "His approach to ramping up—asking precise questions in the broader Slack channel—helped foster open technical dialogue and increased much-needed visibility across our landscape issues within the codebases."
+- "From a technical leadership perspective, he quickly became a strong voice for engineering excellence.
+He championed best practices, contributed high-quality code, and introduced improvements to Git workflows and our code quality tooling […].
+His org-wide contributions […] helped elevate the engineering bar across the team."
+- "Ben joined our team for two sprints as part of a data migration initiative, where he was tasked with designing an automated data sync validation solution.
+  He required virtually no ramp-up time and delivered an elegant, comprehensive solution that leveraged his prior experience effectively.
+His documentation stood out—it was not only technically thorough but also structured as a clear, narrative walkthrough that made it easy for others to engage with and understand.
+His documentation also came in handy for broader validation exercises across the org, as it was referenced by multiple teams for multiple incidents/deliverables."
+- "Collaboration with him was seamless.
+He was communicative, engaged, and thoughtful in his approach."
 - "One of the most talented folks I know at the company."
 - "Radiates a positive attitude like few people I know."
 - "Ben stood out by being able to engage on so many different topics at the same